 These travel time savings equate to an 18% reduction in total vehicle hours traveled in the region, resulting in an annual cost savings to area drivers of $12.4 million in the opening year.

-The new expressway should be ready to open to traffic in 2019.
+The new toll road will be ready to open to traffic in Spring 2019.

 A possible connection from FM 1626 to I-35 is included in the Capital Area Metropolitan Planning Organization (CAMPO) 2040 Plan for study.
 If such a connection is pursued in the future, it would need to undergo an environmental study to determine if the project is feasible.